paxplot/paxplot/docs/source/advanced_usage.rst

 Axis Inversion
 --------------
 Sometimes it's helpful to invert (flip) an axis.
-This is particularly helpful when looking high-dimensional `Pareto fronts <https://arxiv.org/pdf/1705.00368.pdf>`_.
+This is particularly helpful when looking at high-dimensional `Pareto fronts <https://arxiv.org/pdf/1705.00368.pdf>`_.

 .. code-block:: python